Why I’ll Never Understand Our Culture’s Obsession With Cars

 My art on wheels is my living space, minus the wheels.
 It supplies a rich environment for sewing, writing, thinking, reading and memorable conversations.
 I revel in crafting a space that speaks to me.
 I’m a woodpecker—nailing countless holes in the walls and shuffling around pictures.
 Eventually, though, I get it just right.
 And, unlike the passing cars, my space remains.
 It doesn’t need to go anywhere.

 My grandmother's alligator Green, 1969 Cadillac DeVille

 But when I was in junior high, the family car was more than a contrivance; it was a curse.
 In those days, my grandmother often picked me up from school in her monstrous alligator green 1969 Cadillac DeVille with the gold vinyl roof and matching plush upholstery.
 The local General Motors dealership had to special order it on account of the gold accents.
 And to make matters worse, I was the rich kid at school.
 So the ostentatiousness of the whole affair was mortifying.

 How could you blame me?
 When one of your classmates wears the same smock top to math class every day and that top is made of old bed sheets, riding home from school in a gilded carriage is shameful.
 And, on top of that, the Cadillac roared—given that my grandmother wasn’t the smoothest of drivers.
 Every time she hit the gas, the engine rumbled in that way that makes car enthusiasts go weak in the knees .
 I think she got a thrill out of doing that.
 My grandmother and her Cadillac were larger than life.
 And my classmates were mesmerized.
-They fished around for any excuse to snag a ride home in the roaring green monster.
+They would fish around for any excuse to snag a ride home in the roaring green monster.
 Though one sweltering, humid day in the summer of 1972, I threw up all over the screaming green reptile’s gold, plush interior.
 That car would never be the same again.

 My Father’s flying Jaguar